rya-sge/access-denied/_posts/2024-03-13-EIP-6780-selfdestruct.md

 By combining `selfdestruct` with the opcode `create2`, it was possible to change the contract bytecode, furthermore breaking the code immutability.

-With `create`, the address can be pre-computed and it is easier to deploy a bytecode at the same address again.
+With `create2`, the address can be pre-computed and it is easier to deploy a bytecode at the same address again.

 The operation consisted to: